 All users including employees, trainees, WOCs, volunteers and contractors are required to take annual Privacy, Information Security, and Rules of Behavior Training through the Talent Management System (TMS) course 10176 VA Privacy and Information Security Awareness and Rule of Behavior and 10203 Privacy and HIPAA Focused Training.
 In addition, all new employees receive face-to-face training by the facility Privacy Officer and Information Security Officer during new employee orientation.
-The Privacy and Information Security Officers also perform subject-specific training on an as needed basis
+The Privacy and Information Security Officers also perform subject-specific training on an as needed basis.

-8.4 Has Authorization and Accreditation (A&A) been completed for the system?
+8.4 The Authorization and Accreditation (A&A) completed for the system.

-If Yes, provide:
+8.4a If completed, provide:

-- 1. The Security Plan Status,

-- 2. The Security Plan Status Date,

-- 3. The Authorization Status,

-- 4. The Authorization Date,

-- 5. The Authorization Termination Date,

-- 6. The Risk Review Completion Date,

-- 7. The FIPS 199 classification of the system (LOW/MODERATE/HIGH).
+- 1. The Security Plan Status: Approved - 2.
+The System Security Plan Status Date: 12-03-2024 - 3.
+The Authorization Status: 180-DAY Authorization to Operate (ATO) - 4.
+The Authorization Date: 02-07-2025 - 5.
+The Authorization Termination Date: 08-06-2025 - 6.
+The Risk Review Completion Date: 02-03-2025 - 7.
+The FIPS 199 classification of the system (LOW/MODERATE/HIGH): High